KeithPatarroyo/galapagos-project/content/external/index.md

 - Michael Robinson.
 Sheaves are the canonical datastructure for sensor integration (2016).
 - Zalamea, Fernando.
 Modelos en haces para el pensamiento matemático.
 Monografía matemático-filosófica.(To Appear), 2020.
 - MacLane, Saunders, and Ieke Moerdijk.
 Sheaves in geometry and logic: A first introduction to topos theory.
 Springer Science & Business Media, 2012.
+- Baas, Nils A. "On the philosophy of higher structures."
+International Journal of General Systems 48.5 (2019): 463-475.
+- Baas, Nils A. "On the mathematics of higher structures."
+International Journal of General Systems 48.6 (2019): 603-624.
 ## Automatic Theorem Proving
 - Carneiro, Mario.
 "Metamath zero: The cartesian theorem prover." arXiv preprint arXiv:1910.10703 (2019).
 - Jónathan Heras, & Ekaterina Komendantskaya.
 HoTT formalisation in Coq: Dependency Graphs & ML4PG (2014).